Solutions

 [3] Thomas, E. (2022).
 “I feel strong & powerful”: Evaluation of DeafKidz Defenders pilot.
 DeafKidz International.

 Special thanks to DeafKidz International for co-developing this case study.
-For those interested in learning more, contact details will be provided soon.
+For those interested in learning more, you can get in touch with DeafKidz International CEO Debra Clelland at [email protected].